exakat/exakat/docs/Rules.rst

 ^^^^^^^^^^^

 * Use parenthesis
-* Avoid ternaries and coalesace operators inside a string
+* Avoid ternaries and coalesce operators inside a string

 +-------------+--------------------------------------------+
 | Short name  | Structures/TernaryInConcat                 |